As Australia’s role begins to unfold in a new chapter of the Iraq saga, the 2003 invasion is a point of reference for all political sides.

 “They are two very different situations.
 In 2003, there was a campaign in Iraq against the will of the Iraqi government.
 What’s happening now is an involvement, essentially a humanitarian involvement, and it is at the request of the Americans with the support of the Iraqi government.
-Our aircraft going into the Kurdish parts of Iraq will be landing at Baghdad for customs clearance and all the rest of it and then they will be going on to Erbil” and the Kurdish regional government.
+Our aircraft going into the Kurdish parts of Iraq will be landing at Baghdad for customs clearance and all the rest of it and then they will be going on to Erbil,” and the Kurdish regional government.

-He was also at pains to once again stress that “I do rule out combat troops on the ground”, although leaving the way very clearly open for greater military involvement by Australia.
+He was also at pains to stress once again that “I do rule out combat troops on the ground”, although leaving the way very clearly open for greater military involvement by Australia.